pontem-network/sp-docs/getting_started/ui.md

 * Navigate to **"Accounts"** in the header menu.
 * Click on **"Add account"**.
 * **Write down your seed and store it safely!**
-* Put name and password.
+* Put in a name and password.

-Otherwise you can use [Polkadot JS Extension](https://polkadot.js.org/extension/), just follow instructions.

 ## Transactions

-In the current documentation we describe how to send execute scripts and publish module transactions.
+In the current documentation we describe how to send and execute scripts and publish module transactions.

 {% hint style="info" %}
 🧙‍♂️ Read [Move VM](../move_vm/README.md) pallet documentation to build first modules and scripts.
 {% endhint %}

-You need an account with balance (in case of local network use default accounts), in case of Pontem testnet network create a new account and fund it using [FAUCET](https://t.me/pontem_faucet_bot).
+You need an account with a balance (in the case of using a local network, use the default accounts), in case of using the Pontem hosted testnet network, create a new account and fund it using the [FAUCET](https://t.me/pontem_faucet_bot).

 Next steps required to have the [dove](../move_vm/compiler_&_toolset.md) tool installed, means you already compiled your modules/scripts.